-During their senior year, CCJ majors complete a minimum of 10 semester hours of field instruction with agencies and organizations that may lead to that important first position of their professional career.
+During their senior year, CCJS majors complete a minimum of 10 semester hours of field instruction with agencies and organizations that may lead to that important first position of their professional career.

-Barton’s CCJ majors receive intensive exposure through 420 contact hours of “hands-on” experience in real-world criminal justice settings, such as
+Barton’s CCJS majors receive intensive exposure through 420 contact hours of “hands-on” experience in real-world criminal justice settings, such as

 - North Carolina State Bureau of Investigation